tpwres/teczki-polskiego-wrestlingu/content/o/low.md

 #### Road to the first show

-On 25.09.2024 Legacy [posted to Facebook][fb-1st-show-date] revealing the date and location of the fist show: 1.12.2024 in the "Królestwo" music club in Katowice.
+On 25.09.2024 Legacy [posted to Facebook][fb-1st-show-date] revealing the date and location of the fist show: 1.12.2024 in the Królestwo music club in Katowice.
 In addition, a [short trailer][yt-1st-show-trailer] was posted to their YouTube channel, shot in the same location and starring the same people as the [reveal trailer][reveal-trailer].

 ### References